 Internal & External Links

 Now that your audience is reading your article you can offer them more content by including internal links.
 By linking to other sections of your website, such as your home page, useful articles, case studies or relevant products, you can increase the time spent on your website.
-In addition internal links helps Google to crawl your website and create a more accurate sitemap.
+In addition, internal links help Google to crawl your website and create a more accurate sitemap.

 Amplify Your Article